-1375 IHE provides profiles that support privacy and security audit logging, user and system identification and authentication, access control, encryption, data integrity, digital signatures, and privacy consent management.
-Security and Privacy and the profiles IHE offers are discussed in Section X.5.
+IHE provides profiles that support privacy and security audit logging, user and system identification and authentication, access control, encryption, data integrity, digital signatures, and mixed and the profiles UE offers are discussed in

+1390 privacy consent management.
+Security and Privacy and the profiles IHE offers are discussed in Section 50.5.

-X.7.3 Document sharing profiles
+50.7.3 Document sharing profiles